ramalhais-sky/skypt/README.md

 # Nice to Have
 - [ ] App running on Docker
 - [ ] DB running on Docker
-- [ ] App running on IMP/PIQ
+- [ ] App running on IMP/PIQ kubernetes
-- [ ] DB running on IMP/PIQ
+- [ ] DB running on IMP/PIQ kubernetes
-- [ ] IMP DNS
+- [ ] IMP/PIQ DNS/Ingress/F5
 - [ ] e-mail notification to user

+# Ideas
-- [ ] Allow user to add tracking number of an expected package
+- [ ] Sky Staffer: add tracking number of an expected package
+- [ ] Security Guard: List expected tracking numbers and select to register
-- [ ] Allow user to add slack username and reveive slack notification
+- [ ] Sky Staffer: add slack username and receive slack notification
 - [ ] Allow user to add tracking number using a bot in slack

-# Ideas
+# Crazy Ideas
 - [ ] OCR Name and register package automatically
 - [ ] OCR Tracking number and match to a user's expected package
 - [ ] Read barcodes,qr codes used in shipping to get the recipient name, phone and tracking number, and register automatically.